michael2012z/BitBible/markdown/KJV/files/2Chr.md

 10. And they put it in the hand of the workmen that had the oversight of the house of the Lord, and they gave it to the workmen that wrought in the house of the Lord, to repair and amend the house:

-11. Even to the artificers and builders gave they it, to buy hewn stone, and timber for couplings, and to floor the houses which the kings of Judah had destroyed.to floor: or, to rafter
+11. Even to the artificers and builders gave they it, to buy hewn stone, and timber for couplings, and to floor the houses which the kings of Judah had destroyed.

 12. And the men did the work faithfully: and the overseers of them were Jahath and Obadiah, the Levites, of the sons of Merari; and Zechariah and Meshullam, of the sons of the Kohathites, to set it forward; and other of the Levites, all that could skill of instruments of musick.

 13. Also they were over the bearers of burdens, and were overseers of all that wrought the work in any manner of service: and of the Levites there were scribes, and officers, and porters.

-14. And when they brought out the money that was brought into the house of the Lord, Hilkiah the priest found a book of the law of the Lord given by Moses.by: Heb. by the hand of
+14. And when they brought out the money that was brought into the house of the Lord, Hilkiah the priest found a book of the law of the Lord given by Moses.

 15. And Hilkiah answered and said to Shaphan the scribe, I have found the book of the law in the house of the Lord.
 And Hilkiah delivered the book to Shaphan.

-16. And Shaphan carried the book to the king, and brought the king word back again, saying, All that was committed to thy servants, they do it.to thy…: Heb. to the hand of, etc
+16. And Shaphan carried the book to the king, and brought the king word back again, saying, All that was committed to thy servants, they do it.

-17. And they have gathered together the money that was found in the house of the Lord, and have delivered it into the hand of the overseers, and to the hand of the workmen.gathered together: Heb. poured out, or, melted
+17. And they have gathered together the money that was found in the house of the Lord, and have delivered it into the hand of the overseers, and to the hand of the workmen.

 18. Then Shaphan the scribe told the king, saying, Hilkiah the priest hath given me a book.
-And Shaphan read it before the king.it: Heb. in it
+And Shaphan read it before the king.

 19. And it came to pass, when the king had heard the words of the law, that he rent his clothes.

-20. And the king commanded Hilkiah, and Ahikam the son of Shaphan, and Abdon the son of Micah, and Shaphan the scribe, and Asaiah a servant of the king’s, saying,Abdon: or, Achbor
+20. And the king commanded Hilkiah, and Ahikam the son of Shaphan, and Abdon the son of Micah, and Shaphan the scribe, and Asaiah a servant of the king’s, saying,

 21. Go, enquire of the Lord for me, and for them that are left in Israel and in Judah, concerning the words of the book that is found: for great is the wrath of the Lord that is poured out upon us, because our fathers have not kept the word of the Lord, to do after all that is written in this book.

-22. And Hilkiah, and they that the king had appointed, went to Huldah the prophetess, the wife of Shallum the son of Tikvath, the son of Hasrah, keeper of the wardrobe; (now she dwelt in Jerusalem in the college:) and they spake to her to that effect.Hasrah: also called, Harhaswardrobe: Heb. garmentsin the college: or, in the school, or, in the second part
+22. And Hilkiah, and they that the king had appointed, went to Huldah the prophetess, the wife of Shallum the son of Tikvath, the son of Hasrah, keeper of the wardrobe; (now she dwelt in Jerusalem in the college:) and they spake to her to that effect.

 23. And she answered them, Thus saith the Lord God of Israel, Tell ye the man that sent you to me,